 - Shuck the corn and remove all the silk.
 Stand each cob on its larger end in a shallow baking pan, holding the tapered end with your non-cutting hand.
 Using a sharp knife, slice the kernels off and transfer them to a bowl.

-- Heat 1 tablespoon of olive oil in a large skillet over medium heat.
+- Heat 1 tbsp of olive oil in a large skillet over medium heat.
 Add the corn kernels and sauté for about 5 minutes, stirring occasionally, until the corn is just tender and slightly golden.

 - In a large bowl, combine the sautéed corn, black beans, scallions, tomatoes, and red bell pepper.